Sufficient conditions for the filtration of a stationary processes to be standard: End of the proof of theorem

 \section{End of the proof of theorem~\ref{theo new}}

-In this section, we show that the governing sequence $(U_n)_{n\in \z}$ given by proposition~\ref{governing sequence} is a generating sequence.
+In this section, we assume that the priming condition and condition $\mathcal{H}'(\eta)$ hold.
+We show that the parametrization $(U_n)_{n\in \z}$ given by proposition~\ref{governing sequence} is generating.
 By stationarity, it suffices to show that $X_0$ is a function of $(U_n)_{n\in \z}$ only.
 We proceed by successive approximations.